kalanzipeter1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Readme for the shell permissions directory
+Hello! this is my shell permissions directory.
+Welcome and have a look.